Pay a Bill

 Top of the page

 Uterine fibroids are growths on or in the uterus.
-You can have fibroids on the inside, on the outside, or in the wall of your uterus.
+Fibroids can grow on the outer wall, on the inner wall, or inside the wall of the uterus.

 Your doctor may call them fibroid tumors, leiomyomas, or myomas.
 But fibroids aren't cancer.
 And they usually don't cause problems.
 You don't need to do anything about them unless they are causing problems.